-District Board Meetings are held at 1894 Laurel Manor Drive, The Villages.
+District Board Meetings are held at the Large Conference Room in the District Office located at 984 Old Mill Run.
 Audio recordings of Board meetings, workshops or public hearings are available for purchase per Florida Statute 119.07 through the District Clerk for $1.00 per CD requested.
 Residents may also arrange to listen to audio recordings at the District office.
-Please call 352-751-6700 for requests or information.
+Please call 352-751-3939 for requests or information.

 Now that you are generally familiar with the District concept, let's describe the election process and the Board of Supervisors who oversee the activities of the District.
-Initially, the Board of Supervisors, consisting of five, are elected based upon land ownership.
-The legislature, in creating Chapter 190, recognized that in order to maintain continuity of the facilities provided to the newly developing community, that the developer, who then owns the majority of the land should be granted the right to substantially complete the project as envisioned by the various land use and zoning approvals that were obtained as part of the development review process.
-However, the legislature also recognized that at the time prescribed by statute begin a process of transition to the residents.
+Initially, the Board of Supervisors, consisting of five, is elected based upon land ownership.
+The legislature, in creating Chapter 190, recognized that in order to maintain continuity of the infrastructure provided to the newly developing community, that the developer, who then owns the majority of the land should be granted the right to substantially complete the project as envisioned by the various land use and zoning approvals that were obtained as part of the development review process.
+The legislature also recognized that at the time prescribed by statute, control should begin a process of transition to the residents.

 Since 2004, all supervisors in District No. 2 have been elected by 'qualified electors' (registered voters) residing in the District.
 They are elected on a non-partisan basis on the general election ballot.

 As a governmental entity in the State of Florida, Village Community Development District No. 2 is held to the same high standards as cities and counties as it pertains to Sunshine Law, Public Records Law, Financial Reporting and Financial Disclosure Laws.
 Additionally, the Board of Supervisors adheres to Florida Statute Chapter 112, Part III- Code of Ethics for Public Officers and Employees.